VladimyrRomanishyn/editing-table/README.md

-cd to /directory with project
+# cd  /directory with project
-node index
+# /directory with project/ node index